Vetdatahub/VetDataHub/Datasets/others.md

 # Animal Condition
 The "Animal Condition Classification Dataset" presents a unique and intricate data challenge in the realm of animal health assessment.
 Featuring a diverse array of animal species, ranging from birds to mammals, this dataset enables the development of predictive models to determine whether an animal's condition is dangerous or not based on five distinct symptoms.
 The dataset's diversity opens doors to creating a classification system that transcends taxonomic boundaries, making it particularly valuable for people interested in animal welfare and wildlife conservation.
 However, its manual collection process introduces potential sources of error, including spelling mistakes and variations in symptom representation.
-This necessitates meticulous data-cleaning efforts.
+This necessitates meticulous data-cleaning efforts
 Source : Kaggle
 [Download](https://www.kaggle.com/datasets/willianoliveiragibin/animal-condition/data)